aaesmail/manhwa-scraper/README.md

 # Manhwa-Scraper
 A python script to go through links in manhwa favorites folder in Chrome and reports what manhwa has new updates not yet read

+- This script only works with Server Side Rendered pages.
+- It reports which pages are dynamically rendered.
+- The user has to manually replace dynamically rendered pages with statically rendered ones in the favorites Manhwa folder.

 ## How to run:
   - This is made to only work on windows 10 machines
   - Have a folder named Manhwa in your bookmarks that contains Manhwa pages